quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.

-If a client has reacted to a Version Negotiation packet, it MUST validate that the server's `Other Versions` field does not contain the client's original version, and that the client would have selected the same negotiated version if it had received a Version Negotiation packet whose Supported Versions field had the same contents as the server's `Other Versions` field.
-If any of these checks fail, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.
+The client MUST validate the server `Other Versions` field by confirming that it would have attempted the same version with this knowledge of the versions the server supports.
+That is, the client would have selected the same version if it received Version Negotiation packet that listed the versions in the server's `Other Versions` field, plus the negotiated version.
+If the client would have selected a different version, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.
 This connection closure prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

+This validation of `Other Versions` is not sufficient to prevent downgrade.
+Downgrade prevention also depends on the client ignoring Version Negotiation packets that contain the original version; see {{incompat-vn}}.

 After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the